taco-bro/academic-website/content/presentations/W_Liang_ASPACC2025Conference/index.md

 ---
-title: 'Flame transfer function of a single-nozzle micromix burner using jet-in-cross flow for pure hydrogen'
+title: 'Flame transfer function of a single-nozzle micro-mix burner using jet-in-cross flow for pure hydrogen'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here